KoredeDavid/django-multiple-authentication/README.rst

 Django Multiple Authentication allows you to use either "email" field  or "username" field or any other field on your user model for your user authentication.

-It works with django's in-built authentication method, so it works as long as django's authentication function is called.
+It works with django's in-built authentication function no, so it works as long as django's authentication function is called.

 Requirements